-Huntington Beach State Park is the perfect vacation destination for RV campers.
+Huntington Beach State Park, in South Carolina, is the perfect vacation destination for RV campers.
 Not only will you have access to three miles of perfectly pristine beach, sand, and sea, but you’ll also get to see the national historic landmark, Atalaya.
-Atalaya was the winter home of Archer and Anna Hyatt Huntington, of whom the park came to be named after.
+Atalaya was the winter estate of Archer and Anna Huntington, of whom the park came to be named after.
 The couple was very well-to-do, as Archer was a philanthropist, and Anna was a sculptor.
 Although they were originally from up further north, they loved this region in the wintertime and would migrate here to this Moorish-style home to get away from the cold.

 When you choose to bring your RV to camp at Huntington Beach State Park, you’ll be guaranteed to have all the amenities you could need.
-There are 107 standard campsites with electric and water hookups, and 66 full hookup campsites that also have sewer hookups along with water and electric.
+There are 107 standard campsites with electric and water hookups and 66 full hookup campsites that also have sewer hookups along with water and electricity.
 These campsites are divided between the North and South Campgrounds, both of which offer beach access.
 The North Campground is closest to the Sandpiper Pond, while the South Campground is near Atalaya.

-Many sites can accommodate RVs up to 40 feet, and the rest of the sites can hold RVs up to 30 feet.
+RVs and trailers up to 80 feet long can be accommodated.
 You’ll also have hot showers conveniently located nearby, so that you can continue to feel clean, no matter how long you choose to stay at the park.
-There is also a dump station in the area that is open for you to use.
+Flush toilets are another luxury you can be certain of during your RV camping trip to Huntington Beach State Park.
+If you don't get a full hookup site, don't worry, there is also a dump station in the area that is open for you to use.
 Wi-fi is available during your entire stay as well, so you won’t have to leave the rest of the world behind when you come camping.

 While reservations are highly recommended you might be able to snag a spot on a first-come, first-served basis if there are any available.

 If you changed your mind about bringing your RV along with you, you can choose to go tent camping instead.
 There are six rustic tent sites located at the North Campground that have tent pads to make your area more comfortable.
-They also have water available for you to drink and wash up with.
-You can also just set up a tent at one of the other sites that offer electric and water hookups, but these amenities probably won’t be of any use to you.
+They also have communal water available for you to drink and wash up with.
+If you'd prefer, you can also just set up a tent at one of the other sites that offer electric and water hookups, but these amenities probably won’t be of any use to you.